2010 (May to August)

 Alfred is in Japan recruiting Katana into the new Outsiders.
 Nightwing visits the still wrecked Batcave and mourns the loss of his father figure when dozens of ninjas attack him.
 Nightwing then pays Ra’s Al Ghul a visit at a used-up Lazarus Pit location in the Pakistani desert.
 Nightwing confirms Bruce’s “death” to Ra’s Al Ghul and they sword fight.
 Nightwing defeats Ra’s Al Ghul and returns to the States.

-–NOTE: Joker poisons the air in Arkham Asylum with a deadly neurotoxin.
-All the inmates are moved to Blackgate (as referenced in Batman: Battle for the Cowl – Arkham Asylum #1).
+–NOTE: In a reference in Batman: Battle for the Cowl – Arkham Asylum #1.
+Joker poisons the air in Arkham Asylum with a deadly neurotoxin.
+All the inmates are moved to Blackgate.

-–NOTE: The Order of Purity has finished training the new Azrael, Abraham Arlington.
-Unfortunately, the new Azrael wears the Suit of Sorrows and can’t hack it—the magickal armor makes him insane and he decapitates an undercover cop (as seen in Part 1 of Azrael: Death’s Dark Knight #1).
+–NOTE: In Azrael: Death’s Dark Knight #1, Part 1.
+The Order of Purity has finished training the new Azrael, Abraham Arlington.
+Unfortunately, the new Azrael wears the Suit of Sorrows and can’t hack it—the magickal armor makes him insane and he decapitates an undercover cop.
 Panicked, the Order of Purity begins searching for an immediate replacement and decides that Michael Lane (!) is the perfect candidate.
 Lane has already trained for years (in Simon Hurt’s substitute Batman program) and wants to atone for his involvement with the Black Glove.
 Meanwhile, Talia Al Ghul sends her top assassins to Gotham to retrieve the Suit of Sorrows, which she wants back.

 BATTLE FOR THE COWL